• Skip to primary navigation

 • Add caramelized onion, tomatoes, corn, and spring onion.
 Mix.

-• Put the muffin batter in muffin molds and bake in a pre-heated oven at 180°C for around 25 minutes or until they clear the toothpick test.
+• Bake in a pre-heated oven at 180°C (350℉) for around 25 minutes or until they clear the toothpick test.

 Notes